Learning to manage your epilepsy can help you to live better with it.

 It can help you to understand your epilepsy better and gives you a chance to tell people about what works best for you.

-If you haven’t already got an epilepsy care plan it’s something to discuss with your epilepsy doctor.
+If you haven’t already got an epilepsy care plan it’s something to discuss with your epilepsy doctor or specialist nurse.

 What to include in a care plan?